Community Trigger

 What can I expect?

 Once a Community Trigger application has been received and accepted, a member of staff from the Community Safety Unit will contact the other agencies involved to confirm the details of the reported incidents.
-You will be contacted to confirm that the Community Trigger threshold has been met, or not, and what action will be taken to deal with the issues raised.
+You will be contacted to confirm that the Community Trigger threshold has been met, or not.

 What if I am unhappy with the way the review was handled?